 For those who love coffee, flavor determines which method makes the best brew.
-Drip coffee makers work through a filtration system in which water goes in cold, the machine heats the water and distributes it over the grounds which sit in a filter, and then gravity causes the water, now coffee, to drip into the carafe underneath.
-This exposes the water to the coffee grounds for a minimal amount of time, resulting in a less bitter, and often weaker, brew.
-Drinkers adjust the strength by adding more or less grounds, though the size of the brewing basket determines the ultimate limit.
+Drip coffee makers work through a filtration system in which water goes in cold, the machine heats the water and distributes it over the grounds which sit in a filter.
+Then gravity causes the water, now coffee, to drip into the carafe underneath.
+This exposes the water to the coffee grounds for a minimal amount of time, resulting in a less bitter and often weaker brew.
+Drinkers adjust the strength by adding more or fewer grounds, though the size of the brewing basket determines the ultimate limit.
 For someone who enjoys a smooth, but not strong, brew, drip makers produce a pretty good cup.

-For both methods, costs vary depending on quality and company, but in general, a good French press costs much less than a good drip maker.
-A drip maker uses electricity and counts as an appliance, running anywhere from a modest $25 to a more advanced $200 and beyond.
-A mid-ranged drip maker will perform well and consistently without all of the features of a more expensive model.
+For both methods, prices vary depending on quality and company, but in general, a good French press costs much less than a good drip maker.
+A drip-maker uses electricity and counts as an appliance, running anywhere from a modest $25 to a more advanced $200 and beyond.
+A mid-ranged drip-maker will perform well and consistently without all of the features of a more expensive model.
 Drip makers also require filters, though, so that additional monthly cost should be considered.

 Bonavita BV1900TS 8-Cup Carafe Coffee Brewer

 Certified by SCA ( Specialty Coffee Association )

 French presses generally cost a fraction of a drip maker, but a higher-end one proves worth the investment.
 With so many tiny metal parts exposed to water, a buyer should find one that won’t rust.
 Cheap ones break more easily, too, since the filters are composed of several different pieces.
 A French press user may need to purchase a kettle or teapot along with it to boil the water, but other than that, few additional costs accompany this brewing method.